plant720/Easy353Test/README.md

 # Easy353Test
 This github repository is used to store test data and results for Easy353.

-* `data`: The test data  and reference sequences
+* `Glycine_max`: A test data for users to recover AGS with Easy353.
-* `result`: The result of Easy353 for recovering AGS from Gmax_sim
 * `Oryza_sativa`: Files are used to test the accuracy of Easy353’s results.
-* `comparision`: The recovered sequences, data matrices and phylogenetic trees.
+* `comparision`: A comparison on the outcomes (data matrices and phylogenetic outcomes based on sequences from empirical studies) between Easy353 and HybPiper, which includes the recovered sequences, data matrices and phylogenetic trees.

+The contents of `Oryza_sativa` and `comparision` can be used to reproduce the results in the paper: *Easy353: A tool to get Angiosperms353 genes for phylogenomic research*.